sdegueldre/php-blog/README.md

 # Php-blog

 This is a blog website.
-The project was define by Becode.
+The project was defined by Becode.
 This is our first website using front-end and back-end environment.
 The blog alllows you to sign up, log in with a username.
-The user have 3 types of permissions : Normal user, Author or Admin.
+The user has 3 types of permissions : Normal user, Author or Admin.
 You can create, edit an article as author and admin.
 You can delete it as Admin too.
 You can also create categories for articles as author.
 Edit and delete it as Admin.